29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 You can either get on the bus leaving from the autobus station on the Malecon or get a taxi, of course, if you didn’t rent a car (which I would recommend).

-If you have a car, just drive along the Malecon all straight up north, leaving the sea on your right side and you will bump into it.
+If you have a car, simply drive along the Malecon all the way up north, keeping the sea on your right side, and you will arrive at it.

 Playa Tesoro